w3f/polkadot-wiki/docs/learn-kusama-vs-polkadot.md

 Kusama was released as an early version of the same code to be used in Polkadot, which means they share the same underlying architecture: a multichain, heterogeneously-sharded design based on nominated proof of stake (NPoS).
 Both networks also share key innovations like on-chain governance, hot-swappable runtimes for forkless, on-chain upgrades, and cross-chain message passing (XCMP) for interoperability.
 Governance on both Polkadot and Kusama is designed to be decentralized and permissionless, giving a say in how the network is run to everyone who owns the native token (DOT for Polkadot, KSM for Kusama).
-Therefore, over time the networks will evolve independently, converging or diverging according to the decisions of their respective communities.
+Therefore, **over time the networks will evolve independently, converging or diverging according to the decisions of their respective communities.**

 ## Key differences

 There are a few important distinctions to be made.

 ![polkadot_vs_kusama](/img/polkadot_vs_kusama.png)

 ### Speed

 The first key technical difference between Polkadot and Kusama is that Kusama has modified governance parameters that allow for faster upgrades.
-Kusama is up to four times faster than Polkadot, with seven days for token holders to vote on referendums and eight days for validators to implement those upgrades after a vote.
+Kusama is up to four times faster than Polkadot, with seven days for token holders to vote on referendums followed by an enactment period of eight days, after which the referendum will be enected on the chain.
 This means stakeholders need to stay active and vigilant if they want to keep up with all the proposals, referenda , and upgrades, and validators on Kusama often need to update on short notice.
-On Polkadot, votes last 28 days followed by another 28 days for validators to complete scheduled upgrades.
+On Polkadot, votes last 28 days followed by an enactment period of 28 days.
 This does not mean that the Kusama blockchain itself is faster, in the sense of faster block times or transaction throughput (these are the same on both networks), but that there's a shorter amount of time between governance events such as proposing new referenda, voting, and enacting approved upgrades.
 This allows Kusama to adapt and evolve faster than Polkadot.

 ### Lean setups

 Teams wishing to run a parachain need to bond tokens as security.
 The bonding requirement on Kusama is likely to be lower than on Polkadot.
-Kusama validators can also benefit from the 1000 Validators Program, which helps them kickstart their Kusama nodes with nominations from Web3 Foundation and Parity Technologies.
+Kusama validators can also benefit from the [1000 Validators Program](?utm_source=Twitter&utm_medium=social%20media&utm_campaign=1000_validator_program), which helps them kickstart their Kusama nodes with nominations from Web3 Foundation and Parity Technologies.
-For those who want to validate on Kusama and Polkadot, the same setup and infrastructure can be used for both networks.
+For those who want to validate on Kusama *and* Polkadot, the same setup and infrastructure can be used for both networks.

 ### Use cases